ostapneko/palindromes/README.md

 ## Benchmarking

-`sbt "benchmark LENGTH` where LENGTH is the length of a randomly generating string.
+`sbt "benchmark LENGTH"` where LENGTH is the length of a randomly generating string.
 You should see an output such as:

 ```
     Running palindromes.Benchmark 10000